 Staff still need to be directed as to how to self-serve and made aware of how to make the best use of the digital tools available to them.
 At ClearPeople we consistently see operational staff and end user communities discovering the ease of finding content by using our platform’s search and navigation, when previously they had to ask a co-worker.
 This frees up valuable time – not just for the person searching for content, but also the co-worker.

-Organizations have reported revenue increases and stronger economic performance from the adoption of AI across the majority of businesses functions, and successful AI initiatives have engaged business leaders and knowledge champions within the organisation.
+Organizations have reported revenue increases and stronger economic performance from the adoption of AI across the majority of businesses functions, and successful AI initiatives have engaged business leaders and knowledge champions within the organization.

 Calculating ROI can be complex and does not always give a clear picture even when applying value models.
 Understanding what areas of the business are the most profitable and why is key.